 NOTE: If it was a gain, the amount would be subjected to RPGT.

 Objections and Grievances

-JPPH provides consultancy services related to valuation and property services.
-It also determines the market value of any disposed property.
+JPPH provides consultancy services related to valuation and property services and determines the market value of any disposed property.
 Any person aggrieved by an assessment made may make an appeal; LHDN and JPPH will make the final decision regarding the grievance.

-How RPGT in Malaysia Is Calculated
+How Real Property Gains Tax in Malaysia Is Calculated

 When a person is to calculate the RPGT amount to be paid in Malaysia, the chargeable gain which is defined as the difference between the purchase price and the sale price is first calculated.
 After calculating the chargeable gain, it is then multiplied with the relevant RPGT rate.
 The result is the amount of RPGT to be paid.